Hiring

 How well would they work with others on the team?

-Consider seeking input from colleagues and team members who worked alongside the returning employee previously.
-Their insights can provide valuable perspectives on how the individual may fit into the current team dynamics – and provide you with insights as to why they left in the first place if you were unsure.
+Consider gathering input from colleagues and team members who previously worked alongside the returning employee.
+Their insights can provide valuable perspectives on how the individual might integrate into the current team dynamics.
+This feedback can also offer insights into why they left in the first place, if you were unsure, by revealing past interpersonal challenges or unaddressed conflicts.

 Are they truly needed?

-Consider whether the skills and expertise of the returning employee are a good fit for your company's current needs and objectives.
-Your organization may have evolved since their departure, and it's essential to ask yourself if you think they can contribute to your current goals.
-If you truly need to hire for the role, we also wrote a post about backfilling open roles.
+Consider whether the specific skills and expertise of the returning employee are a precise fit for your company's current needs and strategic objectives.
+Your organization has likely evolved since their departure, and it is essential to determine if they can genuinely contribute to your current goals.
+For seed through Series C startups, especially those specializing in Engineering and AI/ML roles, every hire must directly support critical initiatives.

 Do they know what to expect if they come back?

-Maintain open and transparent communication throughout the rehiring process.
-Discuss expectations, both from the company's perspective and that of the returning employee’s.
-Be clear about any changes or developments that have occurred since their departure.
-Employees may believe that everything is the same when they rejoin – but be clear about new managerial structures that may be in place, salary changes, or more.
+Maintain open and transparent communication throughout the entire rehiring process.
+Discuss expectations clearly, both from the company's perspective and that of the returning employee.
+Be explicit about any changes or developments that have occurred since their departure.
+Former employees may assume that everything remains the same when they rejoin, but it is crucial to clarify new managerial structures, shifts in company culture, updates to compensation and benefits packages, or changes in specific role responsibilities.

 Learn more from our blog